Napoleon’s Waterloo Was Protectionism and a Trade War Lost

 So reports Andrew Roberts in his magisterial biography of the famous ruler, who rose from semi-obscurity in Corsica and imposed his will on Europe—and then lost everything, when he finally fell to a rival army at Waterloo.

-That’s more than 73,000 books, by the way.
-Now his epic story is about to become a blockbuster movie: “Napoleon,” starring Joaquin Phoenix and directed by Ridley Scott will arrive in theaters on November 22, the day before Thanksgiving.
+That’s more than 73,000 books, au fait.
+Now his epic story is about to become a blockbuster movie: "Napoleon,” starring Joaquin Phoenix and directed by Ridley Scott will arrive in theaters on November 22, the day before Thanksgiving.

-The trailer looks amazing, with burning cities, blazing cannons, charging cavalry, marching soldiers, gruesome guillotines, and more.
+le bande-annonce looks amazing, with burning cities, blazing cannons, charging cavalry, marching soldiers, gruesome guillotines, et plus.

 Yet this movie almost certainly will overlook a key detail: The fascinating Frenchman’s defeat was less about battlefields than it was about economics.